VirtualFlyBrain/VFB_2/specs/functional_specs_pub.md

 Present on all pages.
 Includes:

-* Logo & link to home - Top left = l
+* Logo & link to home - Top left
-* Name of current focus term.
+* Name of current focus term (Also title of page)
 * Search box.
 Typically this would live on the top right, but this may not => enough space for autocomplete search.
+Try in centre?
 * Contact, About and Help links

 <a name="thumbnails"></a>

 ### 1.2\.
 Thumbnails

 Thumbnails will appear in many places on the site.
-Where they do, they must follow a consistent grammar.  i.e. the following should be arranged in the same way wherever they are found:
+Where they do, they __must__ follow a consistent grammar.  i.e. the following should be arranged in the same way wherever they are found:

 * Name
 * Link to source (use general one if no link specific to data is available)